zmuhls/reddit-scraper/README.md

-# Reddit Web Scraper UI
+# Reddit Scraper

-A user interface for running Reddit web scraping operations in a local development environment.
+A comprehensive tool for scraping Reddit data with both command-line and graphical user interfaces for data collection, analysis, and visualization in a local development environment.

 ## Features